International Society of Explosives Engineers: Conferences and education

 Each year more than 1500 blasters, manufacturers, government officials and industry leaders, come together for an annual conference.
 The Blasters Weekend is a preconference event targeted at field personnel focusing on more practical knowledge and skills.
 The main conference is 3 days of technical papers and presentations.
 Both conference events qualify for continuing education units (CEUs) and/or professional development hours (PDHs) for most states licensing programs.
+ISEE also founded ISEE children's funds which is now contributing in educational expenses of dependents of a person who was killed in an explosive accident or suffered a related incident.

 Awards and designations

 Industry awards and designations presented at the annual national conference.